cast-org/figuration/docs/get-started/quick-start.md

 {% endhighlight %}

 ## Basic Template
 Be sure to have your pages set up with the latest design and development standards.
-That means:

-* Use the HTML5 doctype
-* Force Internet Explorer to use its latest rendering mode ([read more](http://stackoverflow.com/q/6771258))
-* Utilize the viewport meta tag
+That means using the HTML5 doctype, and including the viewport meta tag to allow responsive behaviors.

 Essentially something like this: